United States Navy Judge Advocate General's Corps: Insignia

-The official insignia of the JAG Corps consists of two gold oak leaves, curving to form a semicircle in the center of which is balanced a silver "mill rinde" [sic].
+The distinctive JAG Corps insignia incorporates the millrind.
 In ancient France, the fer de moline, or millrind, was a symbol of equal justice for all under the law.
 The two counterbalancing oak leaves are identical and connote the scales upon which justice is weighed.
-Oak leaves denote a corps, and symbolize strength, particularly the strength of the hulls of the early American Navy, which were oak-timbered.
-In the milling of grains, the millrind was used to keep the stone grinding wheels an equal distance apart to provide consistency in the milling process.
-It, thus, symbolizes that the wheels of justice must grind exceedingly fine and exceptionally even.
-In the 16th century, this symbol was adopted in England as a symbol for lawyers.
+Oak leaves denote a corps and symbolize strength, particularly the strength of the oak-timbered hulls of the early American Navy ships.
+In the milling of grains, the millrind was used to keep the stone-grinding wheels an equal distance apart to provide consistency in the milling process.
+Thus, it symbolizes the wheels of justice that must grind exceedingly fine and exceptionally even.
+In the 16th century, the millrind was adopted in England as a symbol for lawyers and later brought to America.

-The millrind can also be found in both the Staff Corps Officers Specialty Insignia and in the Enlisted Rating Insignia (LN Legalman).
+The legalman insignia incorporates the millrind and quill pen.
+The quill pen annotates the administrative nature and responsibilities that paralegals have for their attorneys.